RavensbourneWebMedia/Web-development-workshop/sessions/05/README.md

 1. What is the **cause** your are working on?
 What are some reasons people are not talking about or acting on your chosen cause?* Who is your **target audience**?
 * What is the first key **reaction** you want your audience to have?
 * What is your ***call to action***?
 In other words, what do you want people to *do* once they have experienced your page? * What contexts, **symbols** or situations can be used to represent your issue **visually**?* How can your page open up **debate, controversy or curiosity** rather than reinforcing a single answer or perspective?
+* What content have you aggreated so far?
 * What **story** does your page tell?
 * Show your wireframes and storyboard
 * Show your moodboards and other design references